We’re Expanding. Join the Team Powering Australia’s Energy Future.

 How Much Does a Powerwall 3 Cost at PSC Energy?

-• Adding Powerwall 3 to an Enphase or existing solar system (AC-coupled): This method costs $12,500.
-This option is for homeowners who already have solar panels on their roof or are adding the Powerwall 3 as a battery to an Enphase system.
+This option is for homeowners who already have solar panels on the roof, or who are adding a Powerwall 3 as a battery to an existing Enphase setup.

 If you’d like to learn a bit more about what solar batteries are on the market, you might want to check out the following article titled, 6 Best Solar Batteries on the market.